badsami/logs/README.md

 `u` is for `unsigned`.
 `f` is for "floating-point number".
 The number following is the type's width in bits.
-This is purely for convenience
+This is purely for convenience.

 #### Why not use printf, or the C runtime and standard library?
 - I like experimenting and understanding what it takes to build even the most mundane things
 - I'm only using a small subset of features of the printf's family of functions
-- I can manage buffering the way I want with my own code
+- I can manage how logs are buffered, with my own straightforward alternative
-- An empty program with just an entry function is ~1.5 KB without the C runtime/standard library, as opposed to ~118 KB when enabled.
-This is madness to me
+- Compiling this library (`example.c` included) creates an 8 KB executable.
+By including the C runtime, it grows to 115 KB.
+I like that this libraries could fit in the L1 cache of very old CPUs.
+It's silly, I can't explain it.
+I also appreciate eliminating a dependency

 #### Why is there no `double`/`f64` to string formating function?
-I alsmost never use `double`.
+I almost never use `double`.
 If I ever need it, then I'll implement something.

 ## License
 You can use the code in this repository however you'd like.
 Credit is appreciated.